oldfatcrab/.dotfiles/README.md

 ```
 After you press `Tab` to fuzzy-complete command
 - there is a preview windows on the right
-- you can use `space` to complete, or use `enter` to execute the command directly after completion is done
 - you can use up/down arrow to select, or `Ctrl-K`/`Ctrl-J`, `Ctrl-N`/`Ctrl-P`
 - you can use `,`/`.` to switch between groups
+- when completing path, you can use press `/` to go down to the next level

 ## Step 3: Set up `git`